DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: Implementation and test

 \subsection{Training details}

 As the proposed model mainly utilizes DDCNN model and DA-based regularization, we refer to our model as DDCNN+DA model.
 Beisdes, to evaluate the effect of the proposed DA method, the DDCNN model without DA is also trained and tested.
-Moreover, to evaluate the effect of the difference features in DDCNN, we remove the difference operation in the DDCNN model, i.e., the DCNN\_2 branch is removed in Fig \ref{train_DDCNN}, and refer to this model as DCNN model.
-The DCNN model with DA was not implemented because the presented DA method relies on the difference features of DDCNN model, which is not suitable for DCNN model.
+Moreover, to evaluate the effect of the difference features in DDCNN, we remove the difference operation in the DDCNN model, i.e., the DCNN\_2 branch is removed in Fig \ref{train_DDCNN}, and refer to this model as the DCNN model.
+The DCNN model with DA was not implemented because the presented DA method relies on the difference features of the DDCNN model, which is not suitable for the DCNN model.

 The hyperparameters of training are listed in Table \ref{training}.
-The The GPU used for training is RTX 2080Ti, which took about two minutes for each training process.
-The training process was repeated five times using different random seeds to assess the robustness and repeatability of each model.
+The GPU used for training is RTX 2080Ti, which took about two minutes for each training process.
+To evaluate the repeatability of each model, the training procedure was repeated ten times with different random seeds.